Darwin's Game: Others

 Wang's aide, who possesses one of the most powerful abilities in Eighth.
 His Sigil allows him to manipulate air currents, which he combines with his karate skills to fight both hand-to-hand and long-range.
 In the past he took part in many karate tournaments, until he accidentally killed his opponent during one of his matches and was forced to end his career as a martial artist.
-He was forcibly teleported away piece by piece after Kaname used his privilege to take all of the points Eighth had, causing the elimination of all the members of the Eighth clan from Darwin’s Game.
+He was forcibly teleported away piece by piece after Kaname used his privilege to take all of the points Eighth had, causing the elimination of all the members of the Eighth clan from Darwin's Game.

 Media

 Manga

 FLIPFLOPs launched the series in the January 2013 issue of Akita Shoten's shōnen manga magazine Bessatsu Shōnen Champion which was published on December 12, 2012.
 The series was compiled into 30 volumes from June 2013 to January 2024.
 The manga entered its final arc on January 11, 2020.
 The manga ended serialization in October 2023.

+In March 2026, Titan Comics announced that they had licensed the series for English publication in a 3-in-1 omnibus release in October later in the year.

+A manga adaptation of the Flag Game novel illustrated by Guuno is set to begin serialization in Bessatsu Shōnen Champion in October 2026.